 How Long Does it Take for Cucumber Seeds to Germinate?

 Cucumber seeds will take 3 to 13 days to germinate.
-One of the most important factors that affects time to germination is the soil temperature.
+One of the most important factors that affects cucumber germination time is the soil temperature.

 Time for Cucumber Seeds to Germinate by Soil Temperature